 While they don’t use reviews as such, they use industry awards such as “Australia’s Best Small Car under $35,000” to build trust in the purchase.

-Compared to their advertising, we can’t say the site quite made us jump in the air exclaiming ‘oh, what a feeling’.
-But, it delivered on the brand identity of clean, efficient, functional and does exactly what you need it to do.
+Compared to their advertising, we can’t say the site quite made us jump in the air and shout ‘Oh, what a feeling’.
+However, it delivered on the brand identity of clean, efficient and functional.
+It does exactly what you need it to do.

 But how does that compare to a brand with a quite different brand identity?